nomadrides/nomadrides.github.io/source/blog/articles/2016-07-06-contentful-berlin.md

 ### about:contentful

 [Contentful](https://www.contentful.com/) has a mission: __avoid the web-focused CMSs__ — aka See As Mess systems.
-Those didn’t fit for the web in XXI century — the web of mobile, interactive & multichannel content.
+These systems are not a proper fit for the web in the 21st century — the web of mobile, interactive & multichannel content.

-Actually contentful is a tool for developers: it's an API with a focus on content.
+Instead contentful is a tool designed with developers in mind: it's an API with a focus on content.

-- Developers are happy because it’s not a [bloated backend](https://en.wikipedia.org/wiki/Software_bloat)
+- Developers are happy because it doesn't have a [bloated backend](https://en.wikipedia.org/wiki/Software_bloat)
 - CMS addicts are happy because they can edit content on a web platform
 - Businesses are happy because they have a [clear pricing page](https://www.contentful.com/pricing/)

 ![contentful office in berlin](/assets/images/blog/articles/2016-07-06-contentful-berlin/contentful-hq-berlin.jpg)

-_This is where magic happens_
+_This is where the magic happens_

 ### Meeting the team

-I talked with la lot of smart people who are involved in the product.
+During the meeting I was able to talk with a lot of smart people who are involved in the product.

-As a Chief Marketing Officer, Chris wants multiple experiences for Contentful.
-What if customer were allowed to have built-in solution?
+As a Chief Marketing Officer, Chris wants to facilitate multiple great user experience paths for Contentful.
+What if customers were allowed to have built-in solution?
 You push the famous big red button and — Bam!
 Your new website is online with an astonishing theme… Maybe they are working on it? #revelation #stayTunned

-Artas is Product Marketing Manager and one of his issues is about __automation__.
+Artas is the Product Marketing Manager at Contentful, and one of the issues he works to solve is about __automation__.
 It’s funny because it reminds me one of my favorite quotes.

 > Whatever you do, make sure you are __automating__, because if you aren’t, all you are doing is making it harder for yourself when you revisit the __problem__, and making it even harder for the next __person__ who will inevitably have to __reproduce__ your __solution__.
 > <cite> Githuber at Puppet conf</cite>

-I also met Eugene — Copywriter & he shared with me an amazing website about Typography [typesetinthefuture.com](https://typesetinthefuture.com/).
+I also met Eugene — Copywriter - & he shared an amazing website with me about Typography [typesetinthefuture.com](https://typesetinthefuture.com/).

-But wait it's lunch time!
+But wait, it's lunch time!
 ![Guten appetit](/assets/images/blog/articles/2016-07-06-contentful-berlin/team-building-meal.jpg)
 _Homemade lemonade & mushroom salad_

 After the lunch, I met Marko, Claus & Jan (Designer & developer).

-We talked about how I code / organise atomic design systems like [patternlab](http://patternlab.io/).
-We are all obsessed with performance so we shared with each other our best tools about image optimsation :
+We talked about how I code / organize atomic design systems like [patternlab](http://patternlab.io/).
+During the talk we discovered we're all obsessed with performance so we shared our favourite tools about image optimization :

 - [svgo](https://github.com/svg/svgo): A nodejs-based tool for optimizing SVG vector graphics files.

-- [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI): Automate the optimisations of images.
+- [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI): Automate the optimizations of images.

 ### Time to chill a bit